 "Enter," came the muffled voice from within.

-Harry pushed the door open and let it close behind him.
 Snape's office was actually deceivingly plain.
 Barely anything the room hinted at the man's interests at all.
 Not something someone would expect from a person who spent the majority of their year living at the place they worked.

 "Good evening, Professor," said Harry, deciding to try for at least a minute of non-aggressive conversation.